castingclouds/gerrit/GERRIT-WORKFLOW-SUMMARY.md

 1. Read the [Gerrit Workflow Implementation Guide](docs/gerrit-workflow-implementation-guide.md) to understand the concepts and architecture.
 2. Install the [commit-msg](hooks/commit-msg) hook in your local repository following the instructions in [hooks/README.md](hooks/README.md).
-3. Install the [pre-receive](hooks/pre-receive) hook on the server following the instructions in [hooks/README.md](hooks/README.md).
-4. Try out the workflow using the [gerrit-workflow-example.sh](examples/gerrit-workflow-example.sh) script as a reference.
+3. Try out the workflow using the [gerrit-workflow-example.sh](examples/gerrit-workflow-example.sh) script as a reference.

 ## Best Practices